autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 9.md

 # 9.1
-- When 2 objects interact with each other, they can be modeled using the
+- When 2 objects interact with each other, they can be modeled using **momentum** \de
+-
 # 9.2
 # 9.3
 # 9.4